LuzhouShentu/Robotics-in-ROS/README.md

 # Robotics-in-ROS

-Robotic Projects in ROS
-these are assignments from columbia robotics course.
+These are assignments from columbia robotics course.

 Project1: Publish and Ssubscribe Messages in ROS